Improve Your Manuscript Writing

 Avoid unnecessary and/or subjective expressions and wordings

-Science writing is supposed to be objective; do not use “emotional” and “subjective” words to describe your results or to give emphasis on your conclusion.
+Science writing is supposed to be objective; do not use emotional and subjective words to describe your results or to give emphasis on your conclusion.
 Scientists are also supposed to be modest.
 Note that for publication, the work needs to be innovative and/or novel.
-You do not need tell us that in the text.

 Title Page